salsita/inStyle/README.md

     display: block
     modern-property: 10px

-    a // further you're always styling <a>
+    a // further you're always styling a in links item
       line-height: 1.5

       +in('item:hover')